bcgsc/SSAKE/readme.md

 ### What's new in v3.7+ ?
 ---------------------

-v3.7+ Improved support for seed-based -s assemblies, notably read-space restriction option -i (TASR behavior, without fastq support)
+v3.7+ Improved support for seed-based -s assemblies, notably read-space restriction option -u (TASR behavior, without fastq support)

 ### What's new in v3.6+ ?